 Recent ESA/ESOC patents

-The Advanced Operations Concepts Office at ESOC has filed five patents since 2009 in the areas of housekeeping data mining and compression.
+The Advanced Operations Technologies Group at ESOC has filed five patents since 2009 in the areas of housekeeping data mining and compression.
 This page gives a brief oversight of each invention.
-More detailed information can be found using the links.

 DrMUST: Automating the first steps of anomaly investigation

-DrMUST is currently used by Venus Express and Planck both for pattern matching and correlation analysis.
-Flight Control Team reports 20% – 30% effort reduction in performing anomaly investigation (the other 70% - 80% effort is taken by taking corrective and preventive actions such as modifying procedures).
+DrMUST is used by several missions both for pattern matching and correlation analysis.
+Flight Control Teams report 20-30% effort reduction in performing anomaly investigation (the other 70-80% effort is taken up by taking corrective and preventive actions such as modifying procedures).

-DrMUST uses speech recognition techniques to find similar patterns in order to cope with small deviations in the behaviour (in the same sense that the same word is spoken differently by two different speakers).
-Regarding the correlation analysis we have developed a robust technique that finds which parameters are somehow involved in a specific situation (e.g. anomaly, characterisation).
+DrMUST uses speech recognition techniques to find similar patterns in order to cope with small deviations in system behaviour (in the same sense that the same word is spoken differently by two different speakers).
+Regarding correlation analysis, we have developed a robust technique that finds which parameters are somehow involved in a specific situation (e.g. anomaly, characterisation).
 The ESA Patent Group has decided to protect DrMUST by filing a patent application in the European Patent Office.

 Novelty detection: A new telemetry monitoring paradigm

-The Novelty Detector has been validated with Venus Express, XMM and Cryosat2 anomaly cases.
-The Novelty Detector managed to detect the anomaly way before the out of limits checks did.
-In some cases, these anomalies were not even detected by the out of limits check.
-Flight Control Engineers check the Novelty Detection results daily as part of their monitoring tasks.
+The Novelty Detector has been validated with Venus Express, XMM and CryoSat-2.
+The Novelty Detector managed to detect the anomaly long before the out-of-limits checks did.
+In some cases, these anomalies were not even detected by the out-of-limits check.
+Flight control engineers check the Novelty Detection results daily as part of their monitoring tasks.

 The monitoring technique based on Novelty Detection uses outlier detection techniques based on density.
-The assumption is that a new behaviour is often the signature of an anomaly in the way to develop.
-The ESA Patent Group has decided to protect this novelty detection based monitoring technique by filing an international patent application.
+The assumption is that a new behaviour is often the signature of an anomaly.
+The ESA Patent Group has decided to protect the novelty detection-based monitoring technique by filing an international patent application.

 Fractal resampling: Enhancing observability on ground for the same or even less bandwidth

 On-board observability depends on the sampling rate used to perform on-board measurements.
-The fractal resampling technique allows high sampling on board while sending very little data that can account for the most interesting information.
+The fractal resampling technique allows high sampling on board while sending very little data, which can account for the most interesting information.
 This separation between data and information allows gaining on-board observability while reducing bandwidth requirements.
 The fractal resampling technique is currently used to enable data plotting for online applications.

 Fractal resampling has been prototyped to demonstrate its feasibility.
 At the moment it is being used as a lossy compression technique to enable web plotting clients.